Your CRM was supposed to make things easier. Instead, it is another place where data goes to die.

 - Where leads are dropping off

-If you can’t answer those questions in under 60 seconds, your CRM setup is broken.
+If you cannot answer those questions in under 60 seconds, your CRM setup is broken.

 5. The Path Forward